 As Jesus is exalted in the voices and lives of believers, men will be drawn to Him.
 Jesus said, “But I, when I am lifted up from the earth, will draw all men to myself” (John 12:32).

-Jesus alone is the only satisfaction for the deepest needs of a man’s soul and spirit.
+Jesus alone is the only permanent satisfaction for the thirst within a man’s soul and spirit.
 Why then are many resistant to listen to the gospel?

 It’s partly because the heart of man is bent towards evil and, “everyone who does evil hates the light, and will not come into the light for fear that his deeds will be exposed” (John 3:19).
-But, with that, could it also partly be that the message of Jesus’ grandeur, goodness, and grace isn’t being proclaimed with the enthusiasm or excitement as it should be?
+But, with that, might it partly also be that the message of Jesus’ grandeur, goodness, and grace isn’t being proclaimed with the enthusiasm or excitement as it should be?

 “Jesus paid it all, and all to Him we owe.”
 Why then are many believers today reluctant to speak openly about Jesus?